liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 problem of the same size as one already solved, the user must call :c:func:`FARKREINIT()`.

    .. c:function:: SUBROUTINE FARKREINIT(T0, Y0, IMEX, IATOL, RTOL, ATOL, IER)

-      :Description:  Re-initializes the Fortran interface to the ARKode solver.
+      Re-initializes the Fortran interface to the ARKode solver.

-      :Arguments: The arguments have the same names and meanings as those of :c:func:`FARKMALLOC()`.
+      **Arguments:**  The arguments have the same names and meanings as those of :c:func:`FARKMALLOC()`.

+      **Notes:**
-      :Notes: This routine performs no memory allocation, instead using the existing memory created by the previous :c:func:`FARKMALLOC()` call.
+      This routine performs no memory allocation, instead using the existing memory created by the previous :c:func:`FARKMALLOC()` call.
 The call to specify the linear system solution method may or may not be needed.

 Following a call to :c:func:`FARKREINIT()`, a call to specify the